On some Sobolev and P\'olya-Szeg\"o type inequalities with weights and applications: Introduction

 The organization of this paper is as follows.
-In Section \ref{sec2} we first state and prove our isoperimetric inequality with weights and then use it to prove our new P\'olya-Szeg\"o type inequality.
-This result will be utilized to establish some Sobolev inequalities with weights in Section \ref{sec3}.
-Here, we would like to emphasize that our method, base on \cite{nga}, are only able to give lower estimates for the best constants appearing in the weighted Sobolev inequalities, and calculating these constants still remains an open question.
-Finally, in Section \ref{sec4} we will apply the above results and the Pohozaev-type identity to study the existence and nonexistence results for the equations \eqref{P}.
+In Section \ref{sec2}, we will give the proofs for Theorems \ref{thm1} and \ref{thm2}.
+Then, in Section \ref{sec3}, we will demonstrate how Theorem \ref{thm2} will be utilized to establish the Sobolev-type inequality with weight presented in Theorem \ref{thm3}.
+Here, we would like to emphasize that our method, based on \cite{nga}, is only able to give lower estimates for the best constants appearing in the weighted Sobolev inequalities, and thus calculating these constants remains an open question.
+Finally, in Section \ref{sec4} we will apply the above results and the Pohozaev-type identity to give the proofs for Theorems \ref{thm4} and \ref{thm5}.